 Stain the artery tissue with the steroid-sensitive fluorescence dye filipin to determine any alterations in cholesterol levels.

-NOTE: In the Representative Results section, we demonstrate the results of two approaches to assess changes in cholesterol levels: A biochemical assay performed through the application of a commercially available cholesterol oxidase-based kit (see Table of Materials) and staining with the steroid-sensitive fluorescence dye filipin.
+NOTE: In the Representative Results section, we demonstrate the results of two approaches to assess changes in cholesterol levels: a biochemical assay performed through the application of a commercially available cholesterol oxidase-based kit (see Table of Materials) and staining with the steroid-sensitive fluorescence dye filipin.
 The first approach can be performed by following the manufacturer’s instructions.
 The protocol for the latter approach is provided below.

 1.3.1.
 Using a fresh bottle of filipin powder, prepare a 10 mg/mL stock solution in dimethyl sulfoxide (DMSO).
 This step is critical.